The Advantages of Becoming a Notary Public in California vs. Other US States

 In California:

-The process of becoming a notary public typically takes between 6-8 weeks.
-This includes all the processes from submitting the application, completing the required education course, passing the state notary exam, to receiving the commission certificate.
+The process of becoming a notary public typically takes between six and eight weeks.
+This includes all the processes, from submitting the application and completing the required education course to passing the state notary exam and receiving the commission certificate.

 In other states: